 Bitsy Knox is a poet, performer, and radio host based in Berlin, Germany.

-Bitsy hosts the bi-monthly radio show Something Like on Cashmere Radio (Berlin) and 96.5 CHFR Hornby Island Community Radio, and has appeared as a guest and guest host on Berlin Community Radio, Cashmere Radio, and in 2021, WFMU (New Jersey).
+Bitsy hosts the monthly radio show Something Like on Cashmere Radio (Berlin) and 96.5 CHFR Hornby Island Community Radio, and has appeared as a guest or guest host on Berlin Community Radio, Cashmere Radio, Montez Press Radio, and WFMU.
 She has collaborated on music with Roger 3000 since 2016, currently released on Tundra Records.
 She is also Artforum International’s representative for Germany and Poland.
-From 2011–12, Bitsy made music with the experimental noise band, Zonderpit.
+From 2011–12, Bitsy made music with the Rotterdam-based experimental noise band, Zonderpit.
 From 2012–2015 she was a founding member of the Brussels-based curatorial collective, The Ister.
-She holds a BFA(H) from Queen’s University, and a MFA from Piet Zwart Institute.
-In 2020, she was a guest lecturer at Kunsthochschule Weißensee, Berlin, and Nova Scotia College of Art & Design, Halifax.
+Bitsy holds a BFA(H) from Queen’s University, and a MFA from Piet Zwart Institute.
+In 2020, she gave guest lectures at Kunsthochschule Weißensee, Berlin, and Nova Scotia College of Art & Design, Halifax.

 Bitsy was born in Vancouver, the traditional, ancestral, and unceded territories of the of the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh (Squamish), and Sel̓íl̓witulh (Tsleil-Waututh) Nations.